If you use social media, I’d put money on the idea that you’ve seen influencer marketing in action at some point, in some form.

 As the name suggests, a long-term ambassador is an influencer who partners with your brand for an extended period.
 You could think of them as a ‘face’ of your brand, sort of how celebrity spokespeople work in traditional advertising campaigns.

-As opposed to other tactics that might be one-off or a few posts, a brand ambassador might promote your brand for several months to a year or longer.
+As opposed to other influencer marketing examples that might be one-off or a few posts, a brand ambassador might promote your brand for several months to a year or longer.

 This type of influencer marketing campaign can bring great results because: